Time-smoothing for parabolic variational problems in metric measure spaces: Introduction

 In the Euclidean context this technique easily gives the sought-after De Giorgi estimate, thanks to the linearity of the gradient that allows for both $f_\eps\to f$ in $L^p_\loc(\omt)$ and $\nabla f_\eps\to \nabla f$ in $L^p_\loc(\omt)$ to hold as $\eps\to0$.
 In the metric setting, as we already said, the operation of taking upper gradients is not linear instead, so it seems not possible to prove $g_{f-f_\eps}\to0$ in $L^p_\loc(\omt)$ as $\eps\to0$ by simply relying on the theory of upper gradients.
 Indeed, in \cite[Lemma 6.8]{ms} the issue was circumvented by invoking a metric version of Rademacher's Theorem proved by J. Cheeger \cite[Theorem 4.38]{ch} and then by using the $\mu$-almost everywhere comparability between Cheeger's derivative and the minimal $p$-weak upper gradient applied to the time mollification $f_\eps$.

 It is worth mentioning that, besides regularity, time-smoothing plays a relevant role also in the proof of the existence of a unique minimizer to a certain parabolic functional; this is for instance the case of \cite{bdm}, where this technique is used extensively to prove existence for the Total Variation Flow (\textsc{tvf}) in $\R^n$.
-More recently, the use of time mollification has gathered increasing attention also in the non-smooth setting, and applications of \cite[Lemma 6.8]{ms} have led to interesting results related to existence \cite{cohe}, stability \cite{fh2}, higher integrability \cite{fh,hab,mmpp,mp}, comparison principles and Harnack inequalities \cite{kinmas,mm}.
+More recently, the use of time mollification has gathered increasing attention also in the non-smooth setting, and applications of \cite[Lemma 6.8]{ms} have led to interesting results related to existence \cite{bcp,cohe}, stability \cite{fh2}, higher integrability \cite{fh,hab,mmpp,mp}, comparison principles and Harnack inequalities \cite{kinmas,mm}.

-All the above mentioned works, however, deal with problems where $p>1$ on doubling spaces supporting a Poincar\'e inequality.
-In fact the result contained in \cite[Lemma 6.8]{ms}, despite its depth and strength, shows however the following limitations implied by the use of Cheeger's theory: \begin{enumerate} \item The range of validity is that of all exponents $p\in(1,\infty)$, excluding therefore the limiting case $p=1$ which corresponds, for instance, to time-dependent variational problems involving functions of bounded variation ($BV$), like the \textsc{tvf}. \item The setting is limited only to metric measure spaces satisfying the doubling and Poincar\'e requirements. \end{enumerate}
+All the above mentioned works (with the only exception of \cite{bcp}), however, deal with problems where $p>1$ on doubling spaces supporting a Poincar\'e inequality.
+In fact the result contained in \cite[Lemma 6.8]{ms}, despite its depth and strength, shows however the following limitations implied by the use of Cheeger's theory: \begin{enumerate} \item The range of validity is that of all the exponents $p\in(1,\infty)$, excluding therefore the limiting case $p=1$ which corresponds, for instance, to time-dependent variational problems involving functions of bounded variation ($BV$), like the \textsc{tvf}. \item The setting is limited only to metric measure spaces satisfying the doubling and Poincar\'e requirements. \end{enumerate}

 Regarding the first issue, we observe that one of the most widely used notions of $BV$ functions, in the metric setting, makes use of a relaxation procedure performed on minimal 1-weak upper gradients of Lipschitz functions, \cite{mir}, with the total variation of a function $f$ on any domain $\Omega\subset\X$ being defined as